felias-fogg/dw-link/docs/manual.md

 ### 8.2 A simple shield

-Taking it one step further, one can take a prototype shield for a UNO, put an ISP socket on it, and connect the socket to the respective shield pins.
+Taking it one step further, one can take a prototype shield for an UNO, put an ISP socket on it, and connect the socket to the respective shield pins.
 You probably should also plan to have jumper pins in order to be able to disconnect the target power supply line from the Arduino pin that delivers the supply voltage.
 And finally, you probably also want to place the system LED on the board.
 So, it could look like as in the following Fritzing sketch.

 ![dw-probe-fritzing](pics/dw-probe-2.0.png)